EdgarMartinez26/EdgarMartinez26/README.md

 # 👋 Hello, I'm Edgar Martinez  — Frontend Engineer | Design Enthusiast | Synth Explorer

-Welcome to my GitHub!
 I'm a Frontend Software Engineer based in the USA, passionate about crafting elegant user experiences and building performant, accessible web applications.
-I thrive at the intersection of design and engineering — blending clean code with thoughtful UI to deliver engaging digital experiences.
+I thrive at the intersection of design and engineering, with a strong love for technology in all its forms.
+In my free time, I enjoy exploring beautiful web designs, especially from Bootstrap templates — 🎨 I love picking apart their structure and recreating the look and feel from scratch to better understand what makes a design pop.
+It’s one of my favorite ways to sharpen my frontend skills and stay creatively inspired.
+When I’m not coding or designing, you can usually find me at a piano or deep into sound synthesis — experimenting with waveforms, modular synths, and digital audio tools.

 ---